PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 Beginning with the top layer and working downwards:
 - **`meta-mbl-distro`**.
 The distribution layer provides the WIC kickstart image layout files `${MACHINE}.wks`.
 - **`meta-[soc-vendor]-mbl`**.
 The MBL staging layer provides:
-    - The BSP customisation for specific target platforms i.e. it defines `${MACHINE}.conf` files.
+    - The BSP customization for specific target platforms i.e. it defines `${MACHINE}.conf` files.
-    - The MBL `u-boot*.bbappend` customisation recipes for specifying how u-boot is built.
+    - The MBL `u-boot*.bbappend` customization recipes for specifying how u-boot is built.
-    - The MBL `linux*.bbappend`  customisation recipes for specifying how Linux is built.
+    - The MBL `linux*.bbappend`  customization recipes for specifying how Linux is built.
     - The `atf-${MACHINE}.bb` recipe for building ATF.
 This includes `atf.inc` from the `meta-mbl-bsp-common` layer.
 - **`meta-[soc-vendor]`**.
 The community layer provides:
     - The BSP support for specific target platforms i.e. it defines `${machine}.conf` files.
-    - The `u-boot*.bb` base recipes and customisations using `u-boot*.bbappend` recipes.
+    - The `u-boot*.bb` base recipes and customizations using `u-boot*.bbappend` recipes.
-    - The `linux*.bb` base recipes and customisations using the`linux*.bbappend` recipes.
+    - The `linux*.bb` base recipes and customizations using the`linux*.bbappend` recipes.
 - **`meta-mbl-bsp-common`**.
 The MBL layer includes the generic ATF recipe support `atf.inc` included in the target specific `atf-${MACHINE}.bb` recipe.
 - **`meta-linaro-mbl/meta-optee`**.
-This MBL staging layer provides the `optee*.bbappend` customisation recipes.
+This MBL staging layer provides the `optee*.bbappend` customization recipes.
 - **`meta-optee`**.
 The community layer provides:
     - `optee-os.bb` for building the OP-TEE OS.
     - `optee-client.bb` for building the trusted execution client library for the Linux kernel.